Darth Maul: Concept and creation

-After getting frustrated with a drawing by The Phantom Menace production designer Gavin Bocquet, concept artist Iain McCaig started covering it in tape.
-Both he and director George Lucas liked the result, described as "a kind of Rorschach pattern".
+Maul was characterized by The Phantom Menace director George Lucas as a thing of nightmares.
+An early concept had Maul a masked figure, something that could rival Darth Vader.
+Later, concept artist Iain McCaig started masking an illustration of production designer Gavin Bocquet in tape.
+Both McCaig and Lucas liked the result, described as "a kind of Rorschach pattern".
 The final drawing had McCaig's own face, with the skin removed, and some Rorschach experimentation (dropping ink onto paper, folding it in half then opening).
-Maul's facial tattoos were inspired by the indigenous peoples of Brazil.
-Maul is described as a thing of nightmares when his art design is finished.
+McCaig stated the tattoo design was inspired by facial musculature stating "If you were to strip the flesh off your face right now...the muscles would form a Darth Maulish pattern."

 Maul's head originally had feathers, based on prayer totems, but the Creature Effects crew led by Nick Dudman interpreted those feathers as horns, modifying his features into those common in popular depictions of the devil.

 His clothing was also modified, from a tight body suit with a muscle pattern to the Sith robe based on samurai pleats, because the lightsaber battles involved much jumping, spinning, running, and rolling.
-Another concept had Maul a masked figure, something that could rival Darth Vader, while the senatorial characters would sport painted and tattooed faces.
-It was later decided to apply the painted and tattooed faces to Maul rather than the senator.

 George Lucas decided to resurrect Darth Maul for The Clone Wars after developing the character of Savage Opress.
 Series co-creator Dave Filoni initially responded to Lucas's idea as unrealistic, because, "It's over.
 He's cut in half.
 How does that work?"
 According to Filoni, Lucas replied, "I don't know.
 Figure it out."